 This softshell is best for cruising around town in shoulder seasons, day hiking, and situations where you want more weather protection than a heavy-weight fleece.

 This jacket offers decent value for the price.
-But overall, we prefer the Patagonia Adze, which is just a little more expensive ($199), but a much better jacket.
+But overall, we prefer the Patagonia Adze, which is more expensive, but a much better jacket.